Feb 05, 2021

 Putting up coupons in your site is an opportunity to attract more traffic.

 - Post coupons from affiliate partners/programs you’ve joined to your existing sites.

 - Contact your local and national retailers for deals you can promote on your website.

 - Create sites dedicated to offering coupons.
-Can be general (coupons.com), or specific (Holidayers)
+These can be general, such as coupons.com, or specific, like Holidayers.

 10. Set Up Online Courses/Coaching

 Digital courses come in different formats.
-They can be simple PDF downloads, recorded audios, or well-produced videos.
-Guitar Tricks, for example, has step-by-step videos as well as how-to articles.
+They can be simple PDF downloads, recorded audio, or well-produced videos.
+Guitar Tricks, for example, offers step-by-step videos as well as how-to articles.